SAFEHR-data/PIXL/test/README.md

 ### Resources

--   `./resources/` provides 2 mock DICOM images used to populate the mock VNA.
+-   `./resources/` provides 2 mock DICOM images used to populate the mock VNA and a JSON file of slice varying parameters from a 3D MRI sequence.
 -   `./resources/omop` contains mock public and private Parquet files used to populate the message queues and extract the radiology reports